The travel landscape is rapidly evolving as the government continues to ease its restrictions.

 If you are not traveling with a U.S. passport or you are a Cuban-born person, please check with the Cuban Embassy for requirements based on your nationality.
 Also, be sure to have your required documents (passport, Cuban e-visa) for re-entry into the U.S.

-Please note: The U.S. Department of Treasury, Department of Foreign Assets Control (OFAC) requires that all travelers to Cuba retain itineraries for at least 5 years.
+Please note: The U.S. Department of Treasury, Department of Foreign Assets Control (OFAC) requires that travelers to Cuba retain records of all travel-related transactions for at least 5 years; these records may be subject to audit.

 Health Information